JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 - line 2 is map exit
 - line 3 is turret switch
 - line 4 is target select

+The sounds can be compressed in zip files.
+When a wav file is loaded, if it doesn't exist then the hook will search it in a zip file placed in the parent directory.
+The name of the zip is the name of the directory.

 *** Credits ***